Al Shultz, President / Creative Director, Al Shultz Advertising

 “But we don’t have any real differentiation!”

 The ways to differentiate are limited only by your imagination.
-Just make your differentiation strong and memorable; and use it consistently, everywhere you can!
+Just make your differentiation strong, clear and memorable — and repeat it consistently, everywhere you can!